I am someone whose whole life is organized around paying attention.

-My work often explores inner life and the moments of transition, awakening, and recognition that shape who we become.
-The impulse behind everything I make is the same: to express what insists on being expressed and to tell what is mine to tell.
+The impulse behind everything I create is the same: to express what insists upon being expressed and tell what is mine to tell.

 CREATIVE LIVING DIARIES